HSBC

 2.2 Inputs / Snackbars / Pagination / Notifications / Messaging / Onboarding / Keyboards and pickers

-Following the above, many other elements display descriptions and placements of interaction (magnified view).
-Both Foundations and Components are aimed to create the right balance between brand consistency and maximal use of limited screen space, besides boosting the value of inclusive design.
+Following the above, additional elements illustrate the descriptions and placement of interactions.
+Both Foundations and Components are designed to achieve the right balance between brand consistency and the effective use of limited screen space.

 • hsbc-components02-ui-centre